 Everything to Know About Foreign Transaction Fees

 Owning a credit card can cost you more than just interest charges.
 Most card terms and conditions include additional credit card processing fees – including foreign transaction fees.
-But just what is a foreign transaction fee, and how can you avoid paying them the next time you shop?
+But what exactly are these charges, and how can you avoid paying them the next time you shop?

 What is a Foreign Transaction fee?

-While foreign transaction fees are usually associated with international travel, most people don’t realize that these fees also apply to some purchases made within the United States.
-Since foreign transaction fees apply to purchases made through a foreign bank or is in a currency other than the US dollar (USD).
-This caveat means that many Americans are paying additional foreign transaction fees without even leaving the country.
+While usually associated with international travel, most people don’t realize that these fees also apply to some purchases made within the United States.
+Since they apply to purchases made through a foreign bank or is in a currency other than the US dollar (USD).
+This caveat means that many Americans could be paying these fees without even leaving the country.

 What Influences the Foreign Transaction Fee?

-A few different factors can influence the amount of the foreign transaction fee, including the credit card issuer, the type of card being used, and the location of the transaction.
-Some credit card issuers may waive the foreign transaction fee for certain transactions, such as those made at merchants that primarily do business in the cardholder’s domestic currency.
+A few different factors can influence the amount of these fees, including the credit card issuer, the type of card being used, and the location of the transaction.
+Some credit card issuers may waive them for certain transactions, such as those made at merchants that primarily do business in the cardholder’s domestic currency.

 Generally, foreign transaction fees are calculated based on the total transaction amount in the foreign currency plus applicable exchange rate fees.
 The exchange rate fee is a charge added to the transaction amount to cover the cost of converting the foreign currency into the cardholder’s domestic currency.
 This fee is typically a percentage of the total transaction amount.
-It is added to the foreign transaction fee to calculate the final cost of the transaction.
+It is then added to the total to calculate the final cost of the transaction.

 For example, let’s say that a cardholder purchases 100 EUR from a foreign merchant using their credit card.
 The card issuer charges a 3% foreign transaction fee and a 1% exchange rate fee.
 The total foreign transaction fee for this transaction would be calculated as follows: